cheesehary/vue-vd-validate/README.md

 - **customClass** | String: className for the error message.
 - **delay** | Number: delay for the validation on inputs.
 - **emit** | String: event name to emit from inside the custom components, defaults to `input`.
-- **rules** | Object: each value should be a function that returns true or false which indicates whether the input passes this rule or not.
-The function accepts an argument which represents the input value.
+- **rules** | Object: each value should be a function that returns `false` when the input passes this rule, or a String as the error message when it fails.
+The function accepts two arguments, `value` and `parameter`.
-- **errors** | Object: each value should be a String which will be displayed when the input fails corresponding rule, so the keys should be consistent with keys in `rules`.
+- **errors** | Object: you can change error messages of available rules above.
+Each value should be a String which represents the new error.
+Notice that the error of rule `length` cannot be changed.

 ## Modifiers
 Modifiers are meant to handle some special needs through the validation.